trickeydan/troutlang/README.md

-# Interpreter
+# Trout Interpreter

-The Haskell runtime interpreter for Trout.
+The interpreter for Trout.